91PORN

 Dental Public Health Residency Academics Information

 The Dental Public Health Residency curriculum is designed to provide the resident with experiences that result in achieving competence in the field of dental public health.
 At the completion of the residency, the candidate should have obtained fundamental knowledge of the philosophy, principles, and practice of dental public health and should have developed skills for practicing dental public health, including research, administration, and education.
-The program is arranged to address the ten core competencies.
+The program is designed to address the ten dental public health core competencies.
 The required experiences and courses cover a wide range of information believed to be essential for graduates in the field of dental public health.
-The curriculum consists of four content areas, including didactic coursework, undergraduate dental teaching, research, field, and clinical experiences.
+The curriculum consists of five content areas, including didactic coursework, undergraduate dental teaching, research, clinical and supplemental learning experiences.
 Upon demonstration of competency in dental public health, the residents are awarded a specialty certificate.

-The curriculum is divided into four broad educational initiatives:
+The curriculum is divided into five broad educational initiatives:

 Didactic Coursework

-Dental public health residents are required to take coursework in Advanced Studies in Dental Public Health.
-These courses are a literature review and participation in intensive courses.
-Residents are expected to have reviewed the seminal and current literature about a topic in dental public health and discuss their findings with the faculty member.
+Dental public health residents are required to take coursework in Advanced Studies in Dental Public Health and Research Methodology.
+Residents are expected to have reviewed the seminal and current literature about a topic in dental public health and discuss their findings with the faculty members.
 Faculty members in the Department of Comprehensive Dentistry and other departments share their expertise with the residents.

 Undergraduate Dental Student Teaching